 For the last group of countries, the decisive point in time is the date of the entry into the register for unitary patent protection.
 The unitary effect arises only for those states in which the UPC has acquired jurisdiction as the consequence of the entry into force of the UPCA four months after deposit of the instrument of ratification.
 Entry into force of the UPCA at a later date for further states does not enlarge the territorial scope of the unitary patent.

 For all three groups of states, only the traditional bundle patent remains applicable.
 Thus, no cost benefits can arise for these states.
-Switzerland, Italy and Spain belong to the first and second group, all of them with a high validation rate.
+Switzerland and Spain, as well as possibly the UK, belong to the first and second group, all of them with a high validation rate.
 The potential benefits for the third group are determined by the successive ratifications of the UPCA.
 At present, it is not apparent that Poland would be prepared to initiate ratification proceedings in the near future.

 Admittedly, the participation of Italy has substantially increased the potential value of the unitary patent.
-On the other hand, the discussion about Brexit has created new uncertainties.
+On the other hand, if the UK cannot stay within the unitary patent system, an important member state is lost.

 4.1.1 Renewal fees